PTRIGGS1775/HackingNotes/PNPT_Notes/6_ActiveDirectory.md

 ````
 > **Note**
 > ***
-> -6 is for ipv6
+> -6 is for ipv6\
-> -t is for target
+> -t is for target\
 > -wh Enable serving a WPAD file for Proxy Authentication attack, setting the proxy host to the one supplied.
 The Web Proxy Auto-Discovery (WPAD) Protocol is a method used by clients to locate the URL of a configuration file using DHCP and/or DNS discovery methods.
-Once detection and download of the configuration file is complete, it can be executed to determine the proxy for a specified URL.
+Once detection and download of the configuration file is complete, it can be executed to determine the proxy for a specified URL.\
 > -l Loot directory in which gathered loot such as SAM dumps will be stored.
 This is the fake name you want to create to find later

+> **Warning**
+> If you have issues, try reinstalling impacket using pimpmykali

 2. Run mitm6 (this needs to be installed first)
 ````bash